q Oracle DATAPUMP utility – Expdp | Impdp

 [oracle@dbserver]$ impdp directory=datapump

-dumpfile=hr_compress.dmp logfile=hr_compress_imp.log schemas=hr compression=all
+dumpfile=hr_compress.dmp logfile=hr_compress_imp.log compression=all

 compression_algorithm=high